Piano Recital: Oxana Shevchenko

 Yes, the pieces are (very!) short and simple in their musical structure/content.
 There is little, if any harmonic progression within a piece (e.g., a simple alternation between two or three notes in the bass line).
 Each piece uses a (single) specific rhythmic and melodic pattern in melody and accompaniment.
 Yet, even using very simple, sometimes almost trivial means , Stravinsky manages to create music that reflects / expresses his very personal style.
 At the same time, he keeps the music understandable to beginners, even children.

-Several of the pieces I could well imagine being played by (relative) beginners—at a slow pace (and probably rather tiring, if a beginner studies them for hours!).
+Several of the pieces I could well imagine being played by (relative) beginners.
+At a slow pace, of course (and probably rather tiring, if a beginner studies them for hours!).
 However, some of the rhythmic pattern are rather intricate—and definitely not for beginners!
-Oxana takes this a step further, by playing the faster pieces at a rather brisk tempo—and suddenly, they become little, virtuosic gems, sich as No.2, “Allegro”.
+Oxana takes this a step further, by playing the faster pieces at a rather brisk tempo.
+And suddenly, they become little, virtuosic gems, sich as No.2, “Allegro”.
 And overall, in Oxana’s hands, these 8 short movements turn into a very entertaining, fascinating musical kaleidoscope—refreshing, full of life and momentum: too bad it’s over after less than 6 minutes!

 1801, Ludwig van Beethoven (1770 – 1827) published four piano sonatas: